 - Dates : Friday, January 15th, 2021, from 6:00 pm to 9:00 pm (time zone: Europe / Brussels).

 You are on a different time zone?
-Have a look at this site to find what time it will be for you.
+Have a look at this site or that site to find what time that suits you.

 - Format : online, with Zoom.
 48 hours before the webinar, we will send you an email through Evenbrite with the Zoom link.
 Please, make sure to check your spam email box, just in case!

 - Language : the seminar will be taught in English, with French consecutive translation.

 - The workshop will be recorded.
 By registering, you agree for the recordings to be used by the Institut Pleine Conscience for pedagogical purposes.

 - basic fee: 70€ + VAT + ticket office fee